YMMagdy/test-project/readme.md

 ## 🟢 Further Improvements

 - **Deploy ArgoCD** for better security for updates
+- Deploy the **kube-prometheus-stack** helm chart, that contains Grafana, Prometheus and Alert Manager, for observability.
 - Keep the **helm chart values** in a **separate private repository**
 - Each Github repository should only have access to a single ACR for better separation of concerns and better security